ab-anand/ZDrive/README.rst

 - Upload folders anywhere in the Drive maintaining the same directory structure as present locally.
 - Download folders from anywhere in the Drive to anywhere in the PC maintaining the same directory structure as present in the Drive.
-- Download or Upload whole directory in less than 5 lines of code
+- Download or Upload whole directory in less than 5 lines of code.
+- Can sustain minor internet interruptions.
 - Minimum dependencies
 - Easy to use
 - Fast!